Varicose Veins Overview

 If you’re a teacher, nurse, driver, or someone with a desk job, you are more likely to get varicose veins because blood can accumulate in your leg veins when you sit or stand still for long periods of time.

 Other risk factors for varicose veins include obesity, a history of blood clots, and undergoing hormone therapy.

 Varicose veins are often asymptomatic, causing nothing more problematic than self-consciousness and social anxiety (reason enough to seek varicose vein treatment).
 However, varicose veins are often accompanied by various other symptoms and complications due to the underlying chronic venous insufficiency.

-Some of the common symptoms accompanying varicose veins include spider veins, leg heaviness, throbbing leg veins, frequent leg cramps, restless leg syndrome, swollen ankles and legs, hard and fatty deposits (lіроdеrmаtоѕсlеrоѕіѕ) under the skin, and more.
+You can identify the early signs of vein disease as spider veins, leg heaviness, throbbing leg veins, frequent leg cramps, restless leg syndrome, swollen ankles and legs, hard and fatty deposits (lіроdеrmаtоѕсlеrоѕіѕ) under your skin, and more.